 To avoid scenarios like this in the future, there must be additional safety backups put into place, including more emergency generator backups, no matter how redundant they seem.
 It would also be helpful to replace the older model generators with fourth generation, or Gen IV plants, which are much more efficient and far less likely to increase in heat.
 Five of the six reactors at Fukushima use the Mark 1 model boiling water reactor designed by G.E. in the 1960’s, and that model or similarly designed reactors are used in 23 U.S. nuclear power plants.
 Regardless, the older reactors located in the U.S. have had numerous safety additions and the Fukushima accident appears to have happened due to a lack of safety measures, not due to design flaws.
 The Japanese have a history of not reporting safety issues in a timely manner.

-Nuclear power is still one of the best options for electricity.
+best options for electricity.
 It is 25 percent cheaper than coal, less than one-quarter the cost of natural gas, and almost five times cheaper than oil.
 Oil prices are increasing with no sign of ever coming back down.
 Reliance upon oil and coal carry their own risks.
 There have been expensive oil spills that are bad for the environment, and multiple deadly coal mine explosions.
 Coal, oil and natural gas emit air pollution, unlike nuclear energy.
 Other alternative and renewable fuels are unreliable and not cost-effective, or they would be in much heavier usage.

 13-14% of the world’s electricity comes from nuclear power.
 France obtains 75% of its energy from nuclear power, and sells 18% of it to other countries.
 12 other nations rely upon nuclear power even heavier than Japan, which gets 30 percent of its electricity from nuclear reactors.